adhamsaleh13/Linux-Server-Hardening-Log-Monitor/README.md

 sudo bash hardening_script.sh

-and to run the log monitor script do this: sudo python3 log_analyst.py you can also type it without sudo it depenends on your settings
+and to run the log monitor script do this: python3 log_analyst.py & now the script will work in the background so you can use your terminal again and try to change user and try the script!

 *you can auto run both of them on Boot if you need to monitor logs constantly using systemctl and systemd settings*